Risk Management in the Agile Environment

-I put the oxymoron post up for discussion on the Linked In Security Architecture group.
+I originally wrote what I call the “oxymoron post” about agile/security and put it up for discussion on the Linked In Security Architecture group.
 Soon, a frustrated colleague wrote: “For me, the VAST majority of organizations that state they are going to use Agile for development aren’t using Agile, they are finding an excuse to not do things properly and bypass checks-and-balances.
 It’s a way of implementing a project WITHOUT including things like security.”

 In my experience, however, many developers are open to easy-to-use security solutions properly factored to their environments.
 I think they have a right to ask for that!